hellmake/CAST-Imaging-Workshop/content/3_DetailedResults/33_Health.md

 After reviewing the application's *Cloud Readiness* and the risks borne by its dependencies, we still have to look at the quality of the custom code itself.
 From the application's dashboard menu, click on the ***Health Distribution*** tab.
 ![Health distribution](/images/DetailedHealth-1.png)

 Before we talk about the KPIs and their meaning, let's use this screen to notice that our application is, by and large, a Java application.
-Given that its overall health scores are a weighted average of health scores computed for each technology, Java code quality will be the most important driver of said scores.
+Given that its overall Health scores are a weighted average of Health scores computed for each technology, Java code quality will be the most important driver of said scores.
 This doesn't mean that other languages should be ignored, though: the abysmal Resiliency score for JavaScript would certainly warrant an investigation.

 ## Key Health Metrics

-The core health metrics provided by Highlight are the following:
+The core health metrics provided by CAST Highlight are the following:
 | Key Metric | Description | Direct Interpretation | Business Impact |
 |---|---|---|---|
 | ***Software Resiliency*** |  Measure the robustness and how bullet-proof is the Software against production failure | Reflects presence of code patterns that may comprise vulnerability of the software | Customer Satisfaction, Confidence and Loyalty.
 Opportunities & Revenue |